nabeelvalley/docs/src/content/blog-md/2025/16-12/helix-log-parsing.md

 published: true
 ---

+## Getting Helix Logs

+Viewing helix logs can be done by reading `~/.cache/helix/helix.log`.
+To increase logging verbosity, you should also start helix with `hx -v` which will provide more detailed logs which can be handy for debugging language servers

 ## Parsing a Log

 A super quick one today - I was doing some debugging on a [Language Server](/blog/2025/26-03/the-language-server-protocol) for [Helix](https://helix-editor.com/) and it was getting really annoying trying to find the data I was looking for so I wrote this quick [Nushell](https://www.nushell.sh/) command: